emhgit/usaco-guide-next/docs/MIGRATION.md

 **Note**

-All static files have been moved to the [public/](../public/) directory because Next.js can only serve static files from there.
-The `migrate-imports.cjs` script was used to update all relative imports to absolute imports in the [content/](../content/) and [solutions/](../solutions/) directories.
+All static files have been moved to the [/public/](../public/) directory because Next.js can only serve static files from there.
+The [migrate-imports.cjs](../scripts/migrate-imports.cjs) script was used to update all relative imports to absolute imports in the [/content/](../content/) and [/solutions/](../solutions/) directories.

 ## Performance & Quality Benchmarking Plan

-### Goals

 Gatsby and Next.js will be compared across:

 1. Build & dev performance
-   MDX compilation time
+   - MDX compilation time
-   Dev server startup time
+   - Dev server startup time
-   Production build time
+   - Production build time
-   HMR latency
+   - HMR latency

 2. Code quality
-   TypeScript type-check speed
+   - TypeScript type-check speed
-   Linting speed
+   - Linting speed
-   Dependency freshness
+   - Dependency freshness

 3. Runtime performance
-   Core Web Vitals (LCP, INP, CLS)
+   - Core Web Vitals (LCP, INP, CLS)
-   Total JS shipped per page
+   - Total JS shipped per page

 Benchmarks will be tracked over time and included in PRs when relevant.